drug-design/course/docs/chapters/structure-based-design.md

 ### In Depth Analysis of the Hit

-The following analyses determined the successful continuation of the project; docking experiments of the terphenyl derivative in the HIV-1 protease showed that the top methoxy group is mimicking the structural water whereas the bottom hydroxy and methoxy groups bind to the Asp-25.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/depth-analysis-hit-abe4fa7d'><i class='fa fa-play' aria-hidden='true'></i></button>The following analyses determined the successful continuation of the project; docking experiments of the terphenyl derivative in the HIV-1 protease showed that the top methoxy group is mimicking the structural water whereas the bottom hydroxy and methoxy groups bind to the Asp-25.

 ![](https://media.drugdesign.org/course/structure-based-design/snap_v1_c6_9_13_s1.png){: loading=lazy }